jstevewhite/rsrch/README.md

 - Optional: Provide `TAVILY_API_KEY` for higher rate limits and advanced features
 - Good fallback option when SERPER API is unavailable

-The pipeline will automatically use your chosen provider for all web searches.points
+The pipeline will automatically use your chosen provider for all web searches.
 6. **Testing**: Unit and integration tests
 7. **Performance**: Optimize vector operations and caching